beginning of content

 If you have asthma, you and your doctor will put together an asthma action plan.
 This is a set of instructions just for you.
 It includes:

-You can view examples of asthma action plans here.
+You can see examples of asthma action plans here.

 Can asthma be prevented?

-Asthma can’t be prevented entirely.
-However, there are some practical ways to reduce the risk of an asthma attack and live well with asthma.
+Asthma can't be prevented entirely.
+However, there are some things you can do to reduce your chance of an asthma attack and live well with asthma.

 What are the complications of asthma?